NINETY BILLION SOULS – Local time: 21.02 hours.

-Having noted the time on her LED clock radio, she begins her prepared monologue to camera.
+Having noted the time on her LED clock radio, she begins her prepared monologue to the camera.

-“I don’t have such a ‘little house in the English countryside’.
-My family live in a council block of flats.
+“I don’t have such a ‘little house in the English countryside.’
+My family lives in a council block of flats.
 I don’t even have a TV.
 And these contradictions have helped me … understand … what the events of the next few minutes are going to cause.
 I realized this dream is about us.
-Our little group, our little coalition of the willing I’ve called The Custodians.
+Our little group, our little coalition of the willing, I’ve called The Custodians.
 You have no idea who we are.
 Neither do our bosses, our superiors, our sponsors.
-Tonight, The Custodians are going to cut the heads of innovation free from their enslavement to the dollar, the Yuan, the t-bill.
-The Custodians are no longer going to allow the yoke of corporate slavery to polish the necks of mankind.
-It’s going to be a routing of Historical Proportions.
+Tonight, The Custodians will cut the heads of innovation free from their enslavement to the dollar, the Yuan, the t-bill.
+The Custodians are no longer going to allow the yoke of corporate slavery to polish the necks of humankind.
+It’s going to be a routing of Historic Proportions.
 Real Freedom for all is going to Sprout.
 And Flourish.
 And Thrive.”

-She pauses there, and places the transparent hundreds-and-thousands-filled capsule onto her tongue in a proscriptive fashion.
+She pauses there and places the transparent hundreds-and-thousands-filled capsule onto her tongue in a prescriptive fashion.
 She takes the glass of distilled water and sips from it.
 Swallows, with obvious effort.
-Looks about nostalgically and makes a frown.
+It looks about nostalgically and makes a frown.
 Then a smile appears on one side of her mouth.
 She drains the glass in big, loud gulps.
 Wipes her glistening mouth with the back of her hand.
 Takes a deep breath.
 Sets the glass down out of harm’s reach.

 “Oh, ninety billion souls.
 I nearly forgot,” she adjusts her position, seems rushed.